HuffPost Centre for Journalism

 Kirsty Card, BA (Hons) Journalism graduate

-Dr. Dave Hart, Associate Professor in Journalism and Media Studies
+Dr. Dave Harte, Associate Professor in Journalism and Media Studies

 Dr. Dave Harte researches the emerging trend of local community ‘hyperlocal’ news websites and has published widely on the subject.

 He was co-investigator on the UK Research Council funded project ‘Media, Community and the Creative Citizen’ where he led a research strand investigating the scale and value of hyperlocal news websites.
 He has also published on the role of social media in media education and managed funded research projects for the Communities and Culture Network, part of the UK Digital Economy research strand.

 Dr. Harte is also one of the authors of ‘Hyperlocal Journalism: The decline of local newspapers and the rise of online community news’.
 This book investigates who is producing hyperlocal news and why, as well as production practices, models of community and participatory journalism, and the economics of hyperlocal operations.